Nuxt Plugins

 • @nuxtjs/plausible: 🎟️ Plausible Analytics integration for Nuxt

-• nuxt-gtag: 🔸 Google Analytics integration with consent management
+• nuxt-gtag: 🔸 Google Analytics & Google Ads integration made easy

 Nuxt Plausible